barryclark/jekyll-now/_posts/2022-06-09-chroot-docker-history.md

 * `chroot /my-new-root bash`

 Damn - it's still not working!
 The problem is that the bash command rely on libraries to power it and we didn't bring those with us.
 So let's fix that with `ldd`.
 `ldd`itself is a powerful command-line tool that allows users to view an executable file's shared object dependencies.
+A library refers to one or more pre-compiled resources such as functions, subroutines, classes, or values.
+Each of these resources is combined to create libraries.

 Now run `ldd /bin/bash` - This print out something like this: